 The first footnote or endnote for each source should include all the needed information for the source.
 If the same source is cited again, the note only needs to cite the last name of the author, the full title or a shortened form of the title and page number(s) for where the information appears.

-If the same source and page number(s) from a single source is used two or more times consecutively, the corresponding note should use the word “Ibid.,” an abbreviated form of the Latin term “ibidem,” which is translated to ‘in the same place.’
+If the same source and page number(s) from a single source are used two or more times consecutively, the corresponding note should use the word “Ibid.,” an abbreviated form of the Latin term “ibidem,” which translates to ‘in the same place.’
 If the same source is used more than once but with a different page number, the corresponding note should use the term ‘Ibid.’ followed by a comma and the new page number(s).

-For more information on the Chicago Manual of Style, visit the Aims Learning Commons and speak with a librarian or writing tutor, consult a credible composition manual, or visit the Chicago Style website: http://www.chicagomanualofstyle.org/home.html
+For more in-depth information on the Chicago Manual of Style, visit the Aims Learning Commons and speak with a librarian or writing tutor, consult a credible composition manual or visit the Chicago Style website: www.chicagomanualofstyle.org/home.html.